davidcole1977/web-audio-hackday/README.md

 ## Demo

-[http://davidcole1977.github.io/web-audio-hackday/_app/](http://davidcole1977.github.io/web-audio-hackday/_app/) (will likely only work in recent versions of Chrome and Firefox)
+[http://davidcole1977.github.io/web-audio-hackday/](http://davidcole1977.github.io/web-audio-hackday/) (will likely only work in recent versions of Chrome and Firefox)

-(Demo link is mysteriously not working.
-Grrr.)

 ## Description